I know it’s still August, but I’ve been thinking about fall this week. I’ve designed a cute fall printable on a DIY drop cloth wall hanging.

 I would love to tell you that this was a simple process, but it wasn’t.
 There is a learning curve with heat transfer.
 I ran into multiple problems.
 Below is a list of problems & solutions.

 - What if the backing won’t release?
-Don’t force it, it should release easily.
-You need to let the transfer cool before you peel it.
-If it still won’t release, press it again for 30 seconds and let it cool.
+Don’t force it.
+It released easiest when the transfer was warm (not hot or completely cool) when I peeled it.
+If it still won’t release, press it again for 30 seconds and try again when it is warm to the touch.

 - Why do the edges of the transfer show?
 You probably didn’t heat it long enough.
 Cover it with a piece of parchment paper and heat it again in 30 second intervals, allowing it to cool completely in between.
 If you heat it too long, you will get scorch marks.